 The protection and safeguarding of children is a key priority for our school.
-This means that we have a Child Protection Policy and have procedures in place to ensure that child protection issues are dealt with efficiently and appropriately.
+This means that we have a Safeguarding and Child Protection Policy and have procedures in place to ensure that child protection issues are dealt with efficiently and appropriately.
 All staff receive regular training with regards to child protection and safeguarding; this enables us to deal sensitively, supportively and appropriately with matters should they arise.

-Safe recruitment of staff: The school is committed to the safer recruitment of staff including the satisfactory receipt of an enhanced Disclosure and Barring Service check (alongside references from former employers etc.), in addition to the interview panel being satisfied that the candidate is suitable for post, including a commitment to child protection and safeguarding.
+Safer recruitment of staff: The school is committed to the safer recruitment of staff including the satisfactory receipt of an enhanced Disclosure and Barring Service check (alongside references from former employers etc.), in addition to the interview panel being satisfied that the candidate is suitable for post, including a commitment to child protection and safeguarding.

-Deputy Designated Safeguarding Leads are Mr Andrew Oates (Assistant Principal - SENCo), Mrs Jill Carter (Vulnerable Student Co-ordinator), Mrs Rebecca Peel (Safeguarding and Welfare Officer), Mrs Naomi Godolphin (Assistant Principal), Dr Jo Foster and Mr John Ross (Director of Key Stage 5).
-Mr Andrew Oates is our Designated Teacher for Children in Care.
-Mrs Clare Harvey is our Safeguarding Governor.
+Deputy Designated Safeguarding Leads are Mrs Jill Carter, Mrs Rebecca Peel, Miss Bev Jefferson, Mr John Ross (Assistant Principal VI Form), Mrs Naomi Godolphin (Assistant Principal Nexus) and Mrs Sally Richards (Nexus).
+Mrs Jo Greet is also our Designated Teacher for Children in Care.
 Staff, students and parents are to make contact with a Designated Safeguarding Lead if there is any concern with regard to the safeguarding of children at Camborne Science and International Academy.

 All staff, including our support staff are aware of our procedures and parents and carers are welcome to read our policy.
 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will always ensure that our concerns about our students are discussed with their parents/carers first, unless there is reason to believe that this is not in the child’s best interests.